jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 the door with his knuckles.
-It was opened by another footman in livery, with a round face and large eyes like a frog; and both footmen, Alice no- ticed, had powdered hair that curled all over their heads.
-She felt very curi- ous to know what it was all about and crept a little way out of the wood to listen.
+It was opened by another footman in livery, with a round face and large eyes like a frog; and both footmen, Alice noticed, had powdered hair that curled all over their heads.
+She felt very curious to know what it was all about and crept a little way out of the wood to listen.
-The Fish-Footman began by pro- ducing from under his arm a great let- ter, nearly as large as himself, and this he handed over to the other, saying, in a solemn tone, ‘For the Duchess.
-An invitation from the Queen to play cro- quet.’
+The Fish-Footman began by producing from under his arm a great letter, nearly as large as himself, and this he handed over to the other, saying, in a solemn tone, ‘For the Duchess.
+An invitation from the Queen to play croquet.’
 The Frog-Footman repeated, in the same solemn tone, only changing the order of the words a little, ‘From the Queen.
 An invitation for the Duchess to play croquet.’
 Then they both bowed low, and their curls got entangled together.